What you will learn in this post:

 Urine drug tests use a dipstick that’s saturated with an antibody that reacts with THC.
-The dipstick is inserted into the urine specimen.
-The urine moves up the dipstick through absorption (capillary action), and if there is any THC present in the urine, the antibody on the dipstick changes color.
+The dipstick is inserted into the urine specimen then the urine moves up the dipstick through absorption (capillary action).
+If any THC is present in the urine, the antibody on the dipstick changes color.

 Most urine drug tests are set to a sensitivity level of 50ng/mL, although some tests can be more sensitive.
-A urine drug test usually requires at least 30mL/urine and is more than 99% accurate, so there’s little hope of fooling this test if you have a detectable amount of THC in your urine.
+A urine drug test usually requires at least 30mL of urine and is more than 99% accurate.

-What drugs can be detected by a urine drug test?
+What drugs can be detected by a urine test?

 - oxycodone, and